tychonievich/graphics/md/text/dialect.md

 Over time, graphics APIs have become more flexible and more complicated.
-What was a 10-line program in OpenGL1 might take 500 lines in Vulkan, but OpenGL1 was limited to just a few kind s of images while Vulkan can create myriad visual effects and do considerable computation too.
+What was a 10-line program in OpenGL1 might take 500 lines in Vulkan, but OpenGL1 was limited to just a few kinds of images while Vulkan can create myriad visual effects and do considerable computation too.

 WebGL2 is somewhere in the middle of this spectrum.
-It is designed to render images only, with little to no support for non-graphics computation, but within that limitation is has considerable flexibility.
+It is designed to render images only, with little to no support for non-graphics computation, but within that limitation it has considerable flexibility.

 In any sufficiently complicated language, programmers naturally pick a dialect to program in, intentionally picking a subset of its options to keep the code readable and maintainable.
-For example, C++ can allocate memory using `new`, `malloc`, `mmap`, `shm_open`, or several other methods but it would be quite unusual to try to use more than one or two of these in a single programming project.
+For example, C++ can allocate memory using `new`, `malloc`, `mmap`, `sbrk`, `shm_open`, or several other methods, but it would be quite unusual to try to use more than one or two of these in a single programming project.
 The remainder of this page describes several dialect choices CS 418 requires.